drupalprojects/quiz/README.txt

-    o Assign feedback to responses to help point out places for further study o Supports multiple answers to quiz questions (on supporting question types) o Limit the number of takes users are allowed o Assign taxonomies to questions and quizzes and filter accordingly o Extensibility allows for additional question types to be added o Permissions (create/edit)
+    o Assign feedback to responses to help point out places for further study o Supports multiple answers to quiz questions (on supporting question types) o Limit the number of takes users are allowed o Extensibility allows for additional question types to be added o Permissions (create/edit)
     o Randomize questions during the quiz